 Some women have a personal connection to infertility problems and believe it would be amazing to help people become parents.
-Other women want to experience the joy of pregnancy again, but not necessarily add another child to their family.
-There are also women who simply want to give one of the greatest gifts anyone can ever give or who see surrogacy as an extraordinary teaching opportunity for their own children.
+Other women want to experience the joy of pregnancy again but not necessarily add another child to their family.
+There are also women who simply want to give one of the greatest gifts anyone can ever give.
+They see surrogacy as an extraordinary teaching opportunity for their children.

-Whatever your reason or motivation for becoming a surrogate mother, you need to seriously consider if surrogacy is right for you.
+Whatever your reason or motivation for becoming a surrogate mother, you must consider whether surrogacy is right for you.

 Prepare for Surrogacy

-Becoming a surrogate is a life-changing decision that will not only affect you – it will also affect your family and the hopeful intended parents.
+Becoming a surrogate is a life-changing decision that will affect you, your family, and the hopeful intended parents.
 Therefore, you need to be 100% committed to the process and consider all potential challenges you might face.

-In this early stage of the surrogacy process you need to consider if surrogacy is right for you because the journey can be very challenging.
-Therefore, it’s important that you educate yourself as much as you can.
+In this early stage of the surrogacy process, you need to consider if surrogacy is right for you because the journey can be very challenging.
+Therefore, you must educate yourself as much as you can.
 Here are some things you can do to prepare yourself:

 - Speak with an attorney specializing in third-party reproduction to learn about surrogacy laws in your state or province.

-- Get in contact with a reputable agency that can guide you through the different steps of the process.
+- Contact a reputable agency that can guide you through the different steps of the process.